ATO scam calls: how to spot and report them

 - Most communication is through your myGov inbox.
 If a tax matter needs your attention, that's where it'll surface first.

-- Genuine phone calls do happen — for example, when a tax agent has lodged something or there's a query on a specific return.
+- Genuine phone calls do happen, for example when a tax agent has lodged something or there's a query on a specific return.
 The caller will reference details only the ATO would know, and they'll happily let you call back through 13 28 61 to verify.

 - Letters arrive by Australia Post on ATO letterhead with a reference number you can verify on the ATO website.